Need for Multiport input for RExpression actor

 By abandoning the upstream portnames, we loose the slight metadata advantage those names might give us, but we also ensure that RExpression actors can be reused in any workflow without the need to script modification.

-#3 Updated by Matt Jones almost 12 years ago
+#3 Updated by Matt Jones about 12 years ago

 The RExpresion actor should definitely not depend on upstream port names, because that makes the script non-portable -- every time you connect the R actor to a new actor in the workflow, you'd have to rename the variables in the R script.
 Way too brittle.
 Much better to use a serial numbering scheme for the channels as you suggested.

-#4 Updated by ben leinfelder almost 12 years ago
+#4 Updated by ben leinfelder about 12 years ago

 The latest incarnation is to put any multiport input into an R list.
 The list variable name is the name of the input multiport on the R actor.
 Items in the list can be accessed directly using listName1 (for the first item in the list - this would be data from the first connection added to the R actor on that multiport).